jndiogo/sibila/docs/tools.md

         > No problem.
 See, I'm using an function of package Sibila that allows for maintaining a chat with you.
-It stores all user and model messages in a sibila.Context class.
+It stores all user and model messages in a sibila.Thread class.

         Got it!
-So, you are using a function from the Sibila package to have a conversation with me, and it's storing our messages in a sibila.Context object.
+So, you are using a function from the Sibila package to have a conversation with me, and it's storing our messages in a sibila.Thread object.
 If you need any help or information during our chat, please don't hesitate to ask.
 I'm here to assist you!

         (Continues...)